LaputanMachines/beautiful-nanaimo/_posts/2023-11-12-transit-is-good-actually.md

 Transit is equitable; parking is not.
 While almost everyone can ride a bus; not everyone can drive a car.
 If your concern is about equitability in Nanaimo, you should support this exchange.
 Right now, the Nanaimo Regional District is working hard to get approval for the [transit hour expansions for our busses](https://www.bctransit.com/documents/1529721448916).
 If our region gets approved, this will be a massive win for Nanaimo residents for whom a car is simply not on the table.

+> “The [Nanaimo bus] system used 56 buses to provide 130,000 hours of service and carried 3.5 million passengers [in 2019/2020].” -- RDN Redevelopment Strategy

 While I recognize that there are concerns over houseless people using these facilities, such concerns do not address the issue of houseless people as a whole.
 Some residents have even complained about the presence of [public washrooms](https://nanaimonewsnow.com/2023/09/25/city-believes-new-downtown-nanaimo-bus-exchange-will-improve-public-safety-others-strongly-disagree/).
 To this point, I will say one thing.
 If your concern is that our houseless neighbours will be allowed to have the dignity to use a public washroom over a street corner then your priorities are in the wrong place.
 At the end of the day, preventing a bus exchange will not solve or prevent these already present issues.

 ![Proposed network restructuring of all Nanaimo bus routes from a 2022 report.
 (Regional District of Nanaimo))]({{site.baseurl}}/images/letters/2023-11-12-transit-is-good-actually/bc-transit-proposed-rdn-routes.png){:loading="lazy"}